evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ### Suspension

 The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 177 mm.
+The ground clearance with this suspension is 210 mm.

+### Steering

+Dynamic steering is a standard on the Toyota bZ4X AWD, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes

+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 328 mm, while the rear discs are 317 mm.

 ### Regenerative Braking

+The [regenerative braking](../../../../technology/regen/) system in this model offers several modes to enhance efficiency and driving experience.
+The most efficient option is the [**Automatic Regeneration Mode**](../../../../technology/regen/#automatic-regen-adaptive), where the vehicle coasts when possible and employs regenerative braking to reduce speed as needed. <br /><br />**Manual regeneration** is another mode, where regenerative braking is controlled by pressing the brake pedal.
+The brake system blends in physical brakes only when necessary. <br /><br/>  Another option is the [**Regen on Accelerator Pedal**](../../../../technology/regen/#one-pedal-driving) mode where regenerative braking is activated when the driver eases off the accelerator pedal.
+This system allows the vehicle to slow down and recover energy without the driver needing to press the brake pedal, a feature often referred to as **one-pedal driving**.
+However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.

+Additionally, you can adjust the strength of the regenerative braking when you lift your foot off the accelerator.
+There are four levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.

 ## Exterior

-The Toyota bZ4X AWD, with dimensions of 4690 mm in length, 1860 mm in width, and 1550 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+The Toyota bZ4X AWD, with dimensions of 4690 mm in length, 1860 mm in width, and 1600 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
-You can choose between 1 different paint colors when ordering this model.
+The Toyota bZ4X AWD is available in a total of 5 paint colors, including several striking metallic options.
+Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

-The Toyota bZ4X AWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
+You can select from multiple wheel designs, all available in the same size, on the Toyota bZ4X AWD, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include:

+- 235/50 tires on 20" rims

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).